Mourning Brings Comfort

 - Rebuild when natural disasters strike.

-Some responses help bring a sense of justice but do little to fill the vacuum created by the loss.
-Suing others focusses on the past.
-Adjusting changes only the future.
+Some responses, used wrongly, do little to fill the vacuum created by the loss.
+Suing others focuses on the past but adjusting changes the future.

 Forgetting the loss is not the point and isn’t possible.
 Distractions can relieve the pain for only a short period.
 Being consumed by the loss creates additional loss and ends in bitterness.
 None of these things bring comfort.